iWriteGigs

 Question #5

-A decrease the power of the national government and to increase that of the states.
+A create a balance of power between the national government and that of the states.

 B favor states’ rights over the rights of the national government in cases of commerce.